rojr/scaffold-email-template/README.md

 Each Email Template can have a parent, but the parent must support having children with a `{ChildContent}` element somewhere in the template.

+## Usage

+As with all Rhubarb repos, this one requires [https://getcomposer.org/download/](composer).

+Once that's in, simply `composer require rojr/scaffold-email-templates`

 ## Future Ideas